rchain/architecture-docs/contracts/contract-design.rst

    :scale: 80

-This model of transaction favorably lends itself to information flow analysis and optimization between addresses.
 The ability to place a message at either end of a channel before and after the message is sent, and therefore to view the serialized form of messages, is an attribute specific to RChain.
 Additionally, by stating successful messages as transactions, all messages, whether from external user to contract or between contracts, are accounted for.
 Thus, we balance the extensible autonomy of contracts with accountability.

-For an example of how this model is adaptable to industry trends in reactive programming, observe the following two contracts, which model interaction over “live” data streams:
+For an example of how this model is adaptable to industry trends in reactive programming, observe the following two contracts, which model interaction over “live” data feeds:

 .. figure:: ../img/21300107.png